Click here for a map of Jerusalem today

 1917 - 1967 Britain initially for 30 years until 1947.
 See Winston Churchill's comments in 1937.
 With the founding of Israel in

-This is the area known as the wailing wall, the place where Solomon built his temple, Mount Moriah (pronounced in Hebrew as moe-ree-yaw — literal meaning "Seen by the Lord"), also where Abraham submitted his precious son Isaac to God sometime around 1900BC and where God restored him to Abraham in providing a substitution sacrifice.
+This is the area known as the western wall, the place where Solomon built his temple, Mount Moriah (pronounced in Hebrew as moe-ree-yah — literal meaning "Seen by the Lord"), also where Abraham submitted his precious son Isaac to God sometime around 1900BC and where God restored him to Abraham in providing a substitution sacrifice.
 Click here for this reference.
 And it has been an area sacred to Jews, Christians and Muslims, in fact, huge numbers of peoples over thousands of years.

 1967 - 2007 East Jerusalem captured and fully ruled by Israel during 40 years, but this situation not officially recognized by any country.
 To alleviate the pressure of suicide bombers, military barriers were built around Gaza and the West Bank.
 Then at the start of the Jewish year leading into 2007, the 40 year anniversary, we had the public declaration by the Palestinian Authority in the United Nations